hollowdoor/file_loop/README.md

 ### find() -> promise

-Returns a promise that resolves to an object with the fields `name`, and `stats`.
+Returns a promise that resolves to an object with these fields.

-The `stats` field is the same object you'd get from calling `fs.stat`.
+-	file.name = the file name
+-	file.path = the full path of the file
+-	file.stats = the stats for the file
+-	file.root = the cwd of the file

 When no there are no more files then the promise resolves to `null` which will stop a loop.